Monitoring survey of Annex I sand dune habitats in Ireland

 National Survey of Upland Habitats

-The uplands form Ireland’s largest expanses of semi-natural habitats and are of major conservation importance, with fourteen habitat types listed under Annex I of the EU Habitats Directive being recorded in these areas.
-However, drainage, agricultural improvement, extensive afforestation and overstocking of sheep have resulted in the widespread degradation of upland habitats, while wind energy development and climate change are likely to present further threats…
+The uplands form Ireland’s largest expanses of semi-natural habitats and are of major conservation importance, with over 20 habitat types listed under Annex I of the EU Habitats Directive being recorded there.
+The ongoing National Survey of Upland Habitats aims to provide comprehensive baseline information on the extent and condition of upland habitats in Ireland, develop a detailed habitat classification system and establish a monitoring programme for these habitats…

 National Survey of Native Woodland in Ireland